albusyang/go-leetcode/README.md

 # go-leetcode
-Answer at least five questions a week
+Answer at least five questions a week.